Board elections - Spring 2020

 - Board Directors will be elected for three-year terms.

-- Three board seats will be elected each year.
+- Three board seats will be up for election each year.

 Board Candidate